byui-cse/cse251-course/week05/prepare.md

 ### Solution to the processes sharing

-The `multiprocessing` module provides a few mechanisms to help with charing data between processes.
+The `multiprocessing` module provides a few mechanisms to help with sharing data between processes.

 **mp.Queue**  Creating a Queue from the `multiprocessing` module allows you to share a queue between processes.
 Here is the code example from last lesson using processes and `mp.Queue`